1 Bg 9-1972: The Most Confidential Knowledge

 > not a devotee of the Lord has no good qualifications

 > whatsoever.
-The question remains, then, How can a person
+The question remains, then, how can a person

-> engaged in abominable activities-either by accident or by
+> engaged in abominable activities-either by accident or

 > intention-be a pure devotee?
 This question may justly be